Please help us share God's truths and hope in Christ.

 Dirty Feet

 While we remain in this world, we walk a path to our final destination, our heavenly home.
 But that path is on a cursed earth.
 And while we have been regenerated, and washed clean, the earth is yet to be restored and the curse removed.
 Therefore it is dirty and our feet get dirty.
 Our “dirty feet” are symbolic of our ongoing sin.
 Living in this broken world and still living in the flesh, we continue to sin.
-While we are completely washed of sin by Jesus’ blood in our justification, we must be cleansed of sin in our sanctification.
+While we are completely washed of sin by Jesus’ blood in our justification, we need cleansing of sin in our sanctification.
 First John 1:9 is addressing that cleansing — the “foot cleansing” of a Christian.
 That’s why this verse is figuratively called “the Christian bar of soap.”

 So Where’s the Soap?